VimarshaaVJain/Find-and-Replace-Tool/README.md

 3. Open the `index.html` file in your browser to use the tool.

 ## Hosting
-The application is hosted on [Vercel/Netlify].
+The application is hosted on Netlify.
 You can access the live version here:
 [Link to hosted application]

 ## Enhancements